Shütt History, Family Crest & Coats of Arms

 Somerset was a stronghold of the family in early years as Kirby's Quest listed: Robert atte Shoete; Simon atte Sheote; William atte Shote; and Walter atte Shotte, Somerset as all residing there "1 Edward III," or in other words "during the first year's reign of King Edward III."

-Important Dates for the Shütt family
+Early History of the Shütt family

 This web page shows only a small excerpt of our Shütt research.
 Another 178 words (13 lines of text) covering the years 1500, 1268, 1621, 1610, 1764, 1506, 1567, 1542, 1545, 1584, 1590, 1595, 1563, 1588, 1643, 1659, 1654, 1659, 1632, 1666, 1659, 1661, 1662, 1742, 1665, 1722, 1696 and 1698 are included under the topic Early Shütt History in all our PDF Extended History products and printed products wherever possible.